This post covers the best things to do in Chicago this July, including, free, family-friendly, as well as nighttime activities, all updated for 2022.

 The Pier's film series, Water Flicks, is expanding to two nights this year!

-The movies are free so you just need to bring along a blanet.
+The movies are free so you just need to bring along a blanket.

-Check the Navy Pier events page for more details.
+Check the Navy Pier Water Flicks page for a list of dates and movies.

 10. See More for Less with a Chicago City Pass